 In the structural analyses for all models, only the relaxations of different atom groups perpendicular to the surface were considered.
 This means that interlayer relaxations and intralayer buckling were allowed, but lateral shifts of atoms are not.
-The results of the qc analysis have been presented before .
-To recap briefly, the average interlayer spacings were found to be $d{12} = 1.84$ Å, $d{23} = 2.14$ Å, $d{34} = 2.0$ Å, $d{45} = 2.1$ Å and $d{56} = 2.0$ Å. The magnitudes of the buckling in the top four layers were $0.06 \pm 0.10$ Å, $0.08 \pm 0.14$ Å, $0.03 \pm 0.14$ Å and $0.1 \pm 0.2$ Å, respectively.
+The results of the QC analysis have been presented before.
+To recap briefly, the average interlayer spacings were found to be $d{12}=1.84$ Å, $d{23}=2.14$ Å, $d{34}=2.0$ Å, $d{45}=2.1$ Å, and $d{56}=2.0$ Å. The magnitudes of the buckling in the top four layers were $0.06\pm0.10$ Å, $0.08\pm0.14$ Å, $0.03\pm0.14$ Å, and $0.1\pm0.2$ Å, respectively.
 The best Pendry R-factor was 0.32.

-For the H1 approximant, two different terminated structures were considered, one with a 12-atom layer top layer and one a 13-atom top layer.
+For the H1 approximant, two different terminated structures were considered, one with a 12-atom top layer and one a 13-atom top layer.
 The level of agreement was similar for the two terminations, being slightly better for the 13-atom termination.
-The optimization allowed the z-coordinates of each of the top three layers to vary.
+The optimization allowed the z coordinates of each of the top three layers to vary.
 Because of the symmetry, this optimization results in 27 free parameters, giving 68 eV per parameter.
-The optimum structure has a contracted first interlayer spacing and an expanded $2^{nd}$ and $3^{rd}$ interlayer spacings.
+The optimum structure has a contracted first interlayer spacing and an expanded second and third interlayer spacings.
 There is some buckling in the first two layers, but the third layer is almost flat.
-Table 4 gives the geometrical parameters for the atoms in the favored structure.
-The best RP obtained was 0.26.
-Figure 7a shows the experimental and calculated intensity spectra for H1.
+Table IV gives the geometrical parameters for the atoms in the favored structure.
+The best $R_P$ obtained was 0.26.
+Figure 6(a) shows the experimental and calculated intensity spectra for H1.

 For the H2 approximant, the two possible terminations have 24 and 26 atoms, respectively.
 Again the denser layer was slightly preferred for the termination.
-The optimization included the z-coordinates for the top-layer atoms.
+The optimization included the z coordinates for the top-layer atoms.
 This gives 26 free parameters or 71 eV per parameter.
-The lack of symmetry in the unit cell effectively prevented including relaxations of the deeper layers in this analysis due to the large number of parameters it would involve.
-RP for the favored structure was 0.36.
-Figure 7b shows the intensity spectra.
-The H2 model has similar features and similar results to the H1 model, but worse agreement because the positions of atoms below the top layer cannot be adjusted in the analysis.
+The lack of symmetry in the unit cell effectively prevented including relaxations of the deeper layers in this analysis due to the large number of parameters it would involve. $R_P$ for the favored structure was 0.36.
+Figure 6(b) shows the intensity spectra.